brettmt13/Smash-Ultimate-Scraper/README.md

 ![Get array](getarray.png)

 Variable 'result' contains the array of arrays containing the requested character statistics.
 For example purposes, they are printed in the code above.
-Here is the output.
+Below is a portion of the output.

 ![Output](output.png)